naikari/naikari/Readme.md

 This will allow you to edit the translation files in `po/` manually to modify translations.

-If you like, you can set up commmit hooks to handle the `potfiles` step.
+If you like, you can set up commit hooks to handle the `potfiles` step.
 For instance:
 ```bash
 # .git/hooks/pre-commit
 #!/bin/bash